Chemsex

 When intoxicated, it’s easy to lose track of doses, condoms, or PrEP schedules.

-Use condoms when possible- PrEP does not protect against other STI’s
+Use condoms when possible- PrEP protects against HIV alone, but it does not protect against other STI’s

 Test for HIV 28 days after the last sexual encounter that involved risk.